 The best type of gauze to carry in a first aid kit is individually wrapped sterile squares.
 This eliminates the need to cut them to size when you need them quickly and obviously makes it easier to keep the wound clean and sterile.

-Crepe bandages (ACE or elastic bandages)
+3. Crepe bandages (ACE or elastic bandages)

 For when you have something a bit bigger than a cut, basic crepe bandages are useful for keeping small dressings clean and in place until you can get some medical attention.

-Surgical tape is one of those essential emergency items for when you need to apply and secure gauze or a bandage to a wound, although plasters can do the same job if need be.
+Surgical tape is one of those essential emergency items for when you need to apply and secure gauze or a bandage to a wound, although Band-Aids can do the same job if need be.

 These come standard in any commercially available first aid kit (although you can buy them separately too) and are obviously useful for trimming gauze or bandages to size.
 Just be careful if you do carry scissors to ensure that your first aid kit goes in your checked bag when you are in transit or else airline security will take them off you.

-Tweezers are another item that often come standard in most first aid kits and can be useful for pulling out splinters, getting out little bits of stone or dirt when cleaning a wound, or any number of other practical uses.
+Tweezers are another item that often comes standard in most first aid kits and can be useful for pulling out splinters, getting out little bits of stone or dirt when cleaning a wound, or any number of other practical uses.

 For some reason this tends to be the one thing most people overlook when thinking of first aid, but antiseptic wipes are an absolute essential in any good pack.
 No one wants a cut or wound to get infected, and antiseptic wipes are perfect for cleaning it before applying a dressing.

 Apart from the obvious benefits (staying sexually safe), these handy little items can be used as emergency water carriers or even filled with ice as an emergency ice pack.
 I’ve personally never had any call to use them in that manner, but it is a handy bit of information to keep in mind.

-Pain relief medication
+9. Pain relief medication

 Also known under a variety of brand names such as Imodium, this is useful for stopping diarrhea for short periods when you need to catch a bus or train.
 Remember, these are for those emergency moments only when you are actually in transit, as they do not cure diarrhea and shouldn’t be used when you can rest up for a couple of days.
 (Normally the best way to treat diarrhea is to let everything pass through your system normally and drink plenty of water to replace lost fluids.)

 It happens to all of us on our travels: we get bitten by some form of insect and end up with a painfully itchy bump or rash.
 Don’t worry, the absolute majority of the time the bumps and stings aren’t anything to worry about at all, but they are damned annoying!
-This is why a good antihistamine cream is a useful addition to help control the itching and swelling.
+This is why a good antihistamine cream is a useful addition to help control itching and swelling.

 It’s also a good idea to carry antibacterial creams like Neosporin for any cuts and scrapes you get.
 This will help heal them faster as well as prevent any possible infections.

-Obviously this list can be tailored or added to depending on your trip needs (a tropical jungle trek will require different planning than a city break in Europe), and any good first aid kit should also include any specific, individually prescribed medication or antimalarial prophylaxis.
+Obviously, this list can be tailored or added to depending on your trip needs (a tropical jungle trek will require different planning than a city break in Europe).
+Any good first aid kit should also include any specific, individually prescribed medication or antimalarial prophylaxis.

 So go pack up your own little first aid kit and keep it stashed in your pack for emergencies.
 Odds are you will probably never use it — and I hope you never need to — but if you have one, at least you can enjoy your travels with peace of mind and be safe in the knowledge that you are prepared.

+Important Note: When carrying any generic medication, it is essential that it is kept in its original packaging when you are traveling in case customs officials need to check it.
 The information provided here is for general travel health advice and information only.
 It is provided by a qualified nurse, but it is not a replacement for a personal consultation with a travel nurse specialist, your GP, or a doctor specializing in travel medicine who can tailor advice to your individual medical history and needs.